0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 If a node is using delegated stakes, the delegator has to reach out to the node operator using the tokens to ask for release, if they wish to retrieve them.
 Same locking mechanisms and pending times apply to tokens that come from delegated stakes.
-Delegated MPC tokens that are not associated to a contract or locked to a service can be retrieved without any pending period.
+Delegated MPC tokens, that are not associated to a contract or locked to a service, can be retrieved without any pending period.

 Rules: